dvlab-research/Lyra/README.md

 - [License](#license)

 ## Demo
 We provide [video demo](https://www.youtube.com/watch?v=7kh-M0jmmtI) here for better experience and illustrations.
 More examples can be found in our [project page](https://lyra-omni.github.io/) and feel free to try our [online demo](https://103.170.5.190:17860/)!
-Due to the computing cost, GPU memory of the demo machine (3090), and uploading storage, the long-speech function is not supported for the current online demo. 😰
+Due to the computing cost, GPU memory of the demo machine (GeForce RTX 3090), and uploading storage, the long-speech function is not supported for the current online demo. 😰

 <p align="center" width="98%">
   <a href="https://youtu.be/7kh-M0jmmtI" target="_blank">